UniversalDependencies/UD_Bavarian-MaiBaam/README.md

 # Summary

-MaiBaam is manually annotated with part-of-speech tags and syntactic dependencies.
+MaiBaam is manually annotated with part-of-speech tag, syntactic dependencies, and German lemmas.
 The treebank encompasses diverse text genres (wiki articles and discussions, grammar examples, fiction, and commands for virtual assistants) and dialects from the North, Central and South Bavarian areas as well as the dialectal transition areas in between.

 # Introduction